Peter Borren

-Peter William Borren (born 21 August 1983) is a former Dutch international cricketer.
-He was the captain for Netherlands at international level, until he retired in April 2018.
+Peter William Borren (born 21 August 1983) is a New Zealand-born former cricketer.
+He was the captain for the Netherlands at the international level, until he retired in April 2018.

 Early career

-He played in the Under 19 World Cup in 2002 when he represented his native New Zealand alongside Ross Taylor and Jesse Ryder.
+Borren played club cricket for Old Collegians CC in Christchurch and made his way into the Canterbury cricket side.
+In the 2002 Under-19 World Cup he represented his native New Zealand alongside Ross Taylor and Jesse Ryder.
+He also played for Weedons Club.

 Domestic career

-On 24 June 2015 he scored his debut List A century while playing against Papua New Guinea in the 2015–17 ICC World Cricket League Championship.
+On 24 June 2015, he scored his debut List A century while playing against Papua New Guinea in the 2015–17 ICC World Cricket League Championship.

-He also represented Central Districts in the Ford Trophy 50 over competition in his native New Zealand.
+He also represented Central Districts in the Ford Trophy 50-over competition in his native New Zealand.

 International career

+In 2002, he left New Zealand and moved to the Netherlands.
 He made his debut with the Netherlands national cricket team in a One Day International against Sri Lanka on 4 July 2006.
 He also previously played for the Netherlands A team and Under-23 team.
+In 2010, he was given a central contract by the Royal Dutch Cricket Association.

 His career highlights are the two wins against England at the 2009 and 2014 T20 World Cups respectively.
 He has won the Netherlands national competition with VRA Amsterdam 5 times in 12 years.

-Peter Borren has the record for the worst career bowling strike rate in T20I history with 29.2 in his career.

-Borren holds the joint record for taking the most catches in a single T20I as a fielder (4) along with Darren Sammy, Ajinkya Rahane, Babar Hayat, Corey Anderson and Dinesh Chandimal.
-He too has taken the most catches for Netherlands in a single T20I.

 In November 2020, Borren was nominated for the ICC Men's Associate Cricketer of the Decade award.